‘Mitt Romney Republican’ is now a potent GOP primary attack - The Boston Globe

 Advertisement

-“There are two different wings in the Republican Party,” Chris Herrod, a former state lawmaker running in suburban Utah’s 3rd Congressional District, said in a debate last month.
+“There are two different wings in the Republican Party,” Chris Herrod, a former state lawmaker running in suburban Utah’s Third Congressional District, said in a debate last month.

 “If you’re more aligned with Mitt Romney and Spencer Cox,” he added, referring to Utah’s governor, “then I’m probably not your guy.”

-The fact that his brand has become potent attack fodder reflect how singular Romney's position is in U.S. politics: He's the only senator with the nationwide name recognition that comes from running for president and the only Republican who voted to impeach former President Donald Trump twice.
+The fact that his brand has become potent attack fodder reflects how singular Romney’s position is in US politics: He’s the only senator with the nationwide name recognition that comes from being a presidential nominee and the only Republican who voted to impeach former president Trump twice.

 “It’s kind of a puzzlement, actually,” said Becky Edwards, an anti-Trump Republican running in Utah's Senate primary.